Dr Parag Wate

 Lecturer in Architectural Science

-I was a Marie curie early stage researcher in the field of Smart Cities with Sustainable Energy Technologies in European commission’s FP7-ITN CI-NERGY project before joining SSoA.
+I was a Marie Curie early stage researcher in the field of Smart Cities with Sustainable Energy Technologies in the European commission’s FP7 -ITN CI-NERGY (CIties and eNERGY) project before joining SSoA.

 - Research interests